Reducing Structural Barriers to School and Work for People with Juvenile Records

 - Caitlin Dawkins, Director, Juvenile Justice, FHI 360 National Institute for Work and Learning

 - William Gil, Director, Government Relations, American Association of Collegiate Registrars and Admissions Officers

 - Andrew Morton, Director, Veterans and Certification Affairs, SHRM

 - Josh Weber, Deputy Division Director, Corrections and Reentry, The CSG Justice Center (facilitator)

-The live event, presented by the CSG Justice Center, is free and open to the public.
-Presented as part of the #JusticeBriefingLive series, the event marks the release of a new report, Reducing Structural Barriers to School and Work for People with Juvenile Records.
+Presented as part of the #JusticeBriefingLive series, the event marked the release of a new report, Reducing Structural Barriers to School and Work for People with Juvenile Records.